Your sensor issue resolved with proven project management

 A variety of interests even play a role at the internal level.
 Kobus continued his narrative: “Engineers always wants to find the best solution because they consider things from the perspective of the technical interest.
 If something works well, they still say ‘We can do better’.
 After an engineer once again spends a lot more hours developing the product, it may turn out better, but also unnecessarily more expensive.”

-Automobile manufacturers only work with companies that are IATF 16949 certified.
+Automobile manufacturers prefer to work with companies that are IATF 16949 certified.
 This standard helps draw up work processes that are efficient and effective.

 Optimum work processes